INTERNAL

 SIMPLE

-SETTING METHOD The MTG
+SETTING METHODS The MTG

 gage is set "over the balls" or "over the crests" with gage